 Fear versus reality.

 Let’s for a moment just look at the statistics here.
-According to the Office For National Statistics and The Foreign Commonwealth Office for example, the evidence shows that out of the 4 million UK citizens who travelled abroad between 2014 and 2015 (the latest statistics available), only 19, 244 travellers needed consular assistance worldwide, and that is for every issue, from serious crime to getting drunk and losing their passport.
+According to the Office For National Statistics and The Foreign Commonwealth Office for example, the evidence shows that out of the 4 million UK citizens who travelled abroad between 2014 and 2015 (the latest specific statistics on consular assistance available), only 19, 244 travellers needed consular assistance worldwide, and that is for a wide range of issues.

 Maths isn’t exactly my strong point, but isn’t that a pretty low percentage?